-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: We are increasing our capacity to provide We will closely monitor All academic interventions and program interventions in ELA and Mathematics through progress on our Math and materials additional personnel and training in English Reading interventions Intensive Algebra Intensive and participation in a programs.
-The following Need: twice-annual schedule of benchmark assessments metrics are applicable: Students who come to us are typically about 5- that will help identify students in need of academic (NWEA ELA all students, grade levels or more below in their academics. intervention.
-This will serve the identified needs of EL, low-income, Hispanic, Based on their NWEA scores we provide a our lowest-performing student groups. students with disabilities) personalized learning environment and (NWEA ELA all students, interventions targeted to meet their academic We will provide additional professional EL, low-income, Hispanic, gaps.
-As shown in the metrics section above, development for teachers, paraprofessionals, and students with disabilities)
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 5- grade levels or more below in their academics.
+Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
+As shown in the metrics section above, We are increasing our capacity to provide interventions in ELA and Mathematics through additional personnel and training in English Intensive, Algebra Essential Skills and participation in a twice-annual schedule of benchmark assessments that will help identify students in need of academic intervention.
+This will serve the identified needs of our lowest- performing student groups.
+We will closely monitor progress on our Math and Reading interventions programs.
+The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, students with disabilities) (NWEA ELA all students, EL, low-income, Hispanic, students with disabilities)

 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our English learners, students with disabilities, and socioeconomically disadvantaged are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our English learners, Hispanic, students with disabilities, and socioeconomically disadvantaged students in ELA.
-Our Hispanic, English learners, students with disabilities, and socioeconomically disadvantaged students were red in Mathematics.
-We found that our student groups in the red, for ELA and Math, were also in the low-income student group.
-(Metrics are reported in Goal #2).
+Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the 2023 CA Dashboard, which were our English learners, Hispanic, socioeconomically disadvantaged and students with disabilities in ELA and mathematics.
+The 2024 Dashboard only had our socioeconomically disadvantaged student group in the red for ELA and mathematics (Metrics are reported in Goal #2).
 Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills.
-Scope: Schoolwide tutors, focused on the implementation of intervention programs.
+Schoolwide We will provide additional professional development for teachers, paraprofessionals, and tutors, focused on the implementation of intervention programs.
 Training to include new strategies and pedagogies proven to increase student achievement.
 Develop and implement intervention programs for students who require additional support.
-These programs may involve one-on-one tutoring, small group instruction, or specialized resources, such as English Intensive, Algebra Intensive, and implementing a twice-annual schedule of benchmark assessment that will help identify students in need of academic intervention.
+These programs may involve one-on-one tutoring, small group instruction, or specialized resources, such as English Intensive, Algebra Essential Skills, and implementing a twice-annual schedule of benchmark assessment that will help identify students in need of academic intervention.
 We also have adopted a twice-annual NWEA test schedule starting in 2024-2025 school year to increase student participation in benchmark assessment.
 Teachers, tutors and paraprofessionals will review the results to identify students in need of additional academic support and targeted intervention.
 This action is on-going throughout the school year.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
 CA Dashboard Academic Indicator results for ELA and Math We will also consider input from the parents of participating students to enhance the quality of the programs provided.
-1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
+1.3 Action: Tutoring and supports for students Need: We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
 A high-quality tutor and student relationship with help increase participation.
-For our non-native English-speaking students, we provide bilingual tutoring support.
-We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: All-student group, English
+For We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following